 - Applicants are encouraged to apply as teams which include at least one clinician and one basic scientist.

-- To be eligible for the full pilot award, at least one member of the applicant team (including students and post-docs) must have attended the Drug Development Boot Camp.
+- To be eligible for the full pilot award, at least one member of the applicant team (including students and post-docs) must have attended the Life Sciences Accelerator Boot Camp.

-The application cycle for pre-proposals is now closed.
-Invitations for the Drug Development Boot Camp will be sent in mid-November and Full Proposals are due in April 2021.
+The application cycle for 2020-21 is now closed.
+Applications will be accepted again in Fall 2021.

 Cite it, Submit it, Share it!